Alex Nussbaum

-Alex Nussbaum is a comedian, actor, character designer, and writer.
+Alex Nussbaum is a Canadian comedian, actor, character designer, and writer.

 He has been nominated for a Canadian Comedy Award for Best Male Standup.

 He has appeared on Just for Laughs, Comedy Now!, and is a regular judge on the MuchMusic show Video on Trial.

 He has acted in the short-lived Cartoon Network show Pink Panther and Pals playing the show's antagonist, Big Nose, as well as many guest characters.